 Narrative writing assures potential patients that the clinicians or facilities they are considering can treat their condition.
 Medical case studies and narratives also add an empathetic, caring tone and inject life into what could otherwise be a dull medical subject matter that nobody relates to or even understands.
 However, the biggest challenge while developing these narratives is to ensure that you do not flout the privacy concerns of the individuals whose cases are being documented.

-At Wisevu, we have a robust set of guidelines to ensure that every story is compliant with regulatory requirements.
+At Wisevu, we have a robust set of guidelines to ensure that every piece of content is compliant with regulatory requirements.
 Whether writing case studies of patients or marketing copy for your website, we ensure that our content is factual, evidence-based, non-misleading and compliant.

 There are several ways to create a vibrant, thriving online community and market your services while following HIPAA guidelines.
 Our creative content marketers find safe ways to share your content and generate leads.
 We look at innovative ways to market your services and build an emotional connection without revealing your patients’ identities.

 Email marketing is an effective way to derive meaningful business outcomes and achieve a measurable return on investment.
 We do not create emails or email campaigns using the patient’s PHI without first obtaining consent.
 We encrypt every email sent to patients, ensuring only the sender and recipient can access the content of the mail.
-We also encrypt our email servers and use off-site backup.
 We target audiences with specific ad campaigns based on their past interactions by integrating email analytics.
-We also ensure email campaigns have clear opt-in and opt-out systems in place which attract high-quality leads.
+We also ensure email campaigns have clear opt-in and opt-out systems in place that are HIPAA and PHIPA compliant.